„Connecting fine instruments

 He currently works as a trustee for several prestigious private and corporate institutions and instrument collections in Switzerland, Europe, Asia, United States, and Australia and has been influential in creating new projects to help young gifted musicians with providing first-rate stringed instruments all over the world.

 Being a sought-after soloist, chamber musician and teacher for almost forty years, Jürg Dähler performs since 1993 on a legendary 1714 Stradivari violin as well as on a rare Bolognese viola built by Raffaele Fiorini in 1893.
-Aside from his multi-faceted artistic career, he completed his studies in Master of Arts Administration at the University of Zurich with summa cum laude.
+Aside from his multi-faceted artistic career and his position since 1993 as principal violist of the Orchester Musikkollegium Winterthur, he completed his studies in Master of Arts Administration at the University of Zurich with summa cum laude.
 Since 1999 he is Co-Artistic and Managing Director of the Swiss Chamber Concerts and, since 2015 was appointed Artistic and Managing Director of the Pfingstfestival Schloss Brunegg.
 He has received several distinguished awards for his many contributions to the cultural life of Switzerland.

 Purchasing a fine and rare stringed instrument means entering a fascinating, magical world of enticing beauty and great seduction.
 TJD is keen to expound on the many different paths and guideposts, overseeing with the utmost care and discretion our clients’ journey from initial idea through purchase and beyond.
 TJD as a consulting agency sources any targeted instrument by directly contacting our international network, which includes both, major instrument collections and expert violin dealing firms worldwide.
 Our thirty-year reputation is built on connecting our clients with the ideal instrument to match their most respected needs.